 And here’s why.
 If you end up buying a phone you really don’t love, it logically follows that you’re going to be more careless about it.
 This is a big waste of time and money.

-Researching a new phone to buy can be overwhelming.
+Researching a new phone like the Huawei p40 can be overwhelming.
 To narrow down the results, choose your new phone-to-be based on the functions it offers and how these functions meet your needs.

 You might want a cell phone with secure, hardy software that meshes with your workflow.
 You also might want to ensure your cell phone has support for apps you’d use on your desktop.
 Also, look for a cell phone model that will offer support in the case that you do damage it.

 Now let’s cover how to take good care of your brand new cell phone.

 Always keep your phone charged up at the right level

 Don’t juice your phone all the way up to 100% every night.
 Experts, including Apple, say you should keep your phone charged anywhere between 40-80 percent.
 So try to keep this level consistent to ensure your battery lasts for a long time.
 This will prevent the need for cell phone repair because many cell phones these days have their batteries fused right onto the phone.

 When you buy a new phone, you might get over-excited and load your phone up with apps you don’t really need or use.
 Android users, in particular, enjoy a myriad of free apps that they can use for work and play, but you really don’t need a thousand apps on your phone.
 Houseclean frequently.
 Get rid of apps that you don’t really use because they eat away at the memory, which will just slow down your phone.